View on GitHub

 We have established a numerical modelling sharing process to assist consultants in moving forward on various projects by making use of previous interpretations/work.
 The mission of the ORMGP numerical model custodianship program is to provide numerical models to any consultant undertaking work within our partners’ jurisdiction.

 Users (e.g., consultants) are expected to review the shared models’ suitability to their intended application.
 Considering the age of the models, the expertise who constructed the model, the model’s original intent, etc., it is the responsibility of the user to determine whether there is an approach more suitable than just using the model files as delivered.
-For instants, some consultants have only selected specific model file components (i.e. hydraulic conductivity distribution or geological layering, thicknesses etc.) to complete their task.
+For instance, some consultants have only selected specific model file components (i.e., hydraulic conductivity distribution or geological layering, thicknesses etc.) to complete their task.

 The idea is that model sharing could perhaps reduce duplication of effort, thereby lowering consulting costs by providing previous modelling insights in a transferable digital format.
 Given that every project is different, the likelihood that a model can be transferred to address the needs of a another study may be quite low.